 Diminishing Manufacturing Sources and Material Shortages (DMSMS) is the loss of resources and material needed to build, maintain and operate warfighting equipment.
 DMSMS may endanger the life-cycle support and viability of the weapon system or equipment.
-It’s defined by the DoD as “…loss or impending loss of the last known manufacturer or supplier of raw material, production parts, or repair parts,” and by industry as the “…loss or impending loss of the original manufacturer or supplier of raw material, production parts or repair parts.”
+It’s defined by the DoD as “…loss or impending loss of the last known manufacturer or supplier of raw material, production parts, or repair parts,” and by the industry as the “…loss or impending loss of the original manufacturer or supplier of raw material, production parts or repair parts.”
 An obsolete device is part of a larger system that is no longer manufactured by the original manufacturer.

 Compared with the commercial electronics sector, the DoD is a minor consumer of electrical and electronic devices.
 While the electronic device industry abandons low-demand, older technology products, DoD seeks to prolong the life of weapon systems.
 These conflicting trends cause DMSMS problems as repair parts or materials disappear before the end of the weapon system life cycle.
 While electronics are most likely to be discontinued, obsolescence of non-electronic and Commercial off-the-Shelf (COTS) items also poses a significant problem to weapon systems.
 In short, DMSMS is a threat to system supportability.

-Solving DMSMS is complex, data intensive, and expensive.
+Solving DMSMS is complex, data-intensive, and expensive.
 The Program Manager (PM) has only two approaches to solving DMSMS in a system: (1) reactive (address DMSMS problems after they surface) and (2) proactive (identify and take steps to mitigate impending DMSMS problems).
 DoD policy prescribes the proactive approach.

 An effective DMSMS program does the following: